kontena/docs/advanced/grids.md

 Kontena Platform Grid is part of Kontena Platform and provides cluster wide abstraction that is required for connecting compute resources and data volumes.

-In this chapter, we'll discover how to work with Kontena Platform Grids using Kontena CLI tool:
+In this chapter, we'll discover how to work with Kontena Platform Grids using the Kontena CLI tool:

 * [Create a New Kontena Platform Grid](#create-a-new-kontena-platform-grid)
 * [Update Kontena Platform Grid Configuration](#update-kontena-platform-grid-configuration)